Skip to main content

 Description: The National School Climate Center promotes safe, supportive learning environments that nurture social and emotional, civic, and academic growth for all students.

 Description: NCII is housed at the American Institutes for Research, and works in conjunction with many of our nation's most distinguished data-based individualization (DBI) experts.
 It is funded by the U.S. Department of Education's Office of Special Education Programs (OSEP) and is part of OSEP's Technical Assistance and Dissemination Network (TA&D).
-The Mission of the NCII is to build capacity of state and local education agencies, universities, practitioners, and other stakeholders to support...
+The mission of the NCII is to build knowledge and capacity of state and local leaders, faculty and professional development providers, educators, and...

 Description: VAAEYC serves Virginia early educators with local public policy support, accreditation support, professional development, and connections.
 Our Mission VAAEYC acts and speaks on behalf of all young children in Virginia.
 Our Vision All children will grow up valued, respected and provided with the nurturing and resources necessary to ensure their optimal development.